about

 Arguably it's only when you've seen the globe's most famous sights that you can truly say that you've travelled the world.
 I'm lucky enough to have photographed some of the world's most iconic, among them the Statue of Liberty in the USA, St Basil's Cathedral and the Kremlin in Russia, the Taj Mahal in India, the Lost City of Petra in Jordan, Niagara Falls in Canada, the ancient Pyramids at Giza in Egypt, the Great Wall of China, the Blue Mosque in Turkey, the sparkling golds of the Shwedagon Pagoda in Burma, the azure mosaics of the Registan Ensemble in Uzbekistan, the iconic Dome of the Rock in Israel, the moody peaks of Milford Sound in New Zealand, Table Mountain in South Africa, the Kyoto Golden Temple in Japan, and the smiling faces of Bayon at Angkor Thom and Angkor Wat Temple complex in Cambodia.

 I have also embarked on longer, multiple-country adventures.
-Some of my longer journeys include the epic European Inter-rail trip which took in twelve countries across north, east and southern Europe; my incredible journey through seven countries of the Western Balkans by bus; my odyssey along the Silk Road in Central Asia including Kasakhstan, Kyrgyzstan, Uzbekistan and Tajikistan; my triple country jaunt around Southern Africa, which included South Africa, Lesotho and Swaziland and, more recently, my journey around Southeast Asia, taking in Thailand, Cambodia and Laos.
+Some of my longer journeys include the epic European Inter-railing trip which covered twelve countries across north, east and southern Europe; my incredible journey through seven countries of the Western Balkans by bus; my unforgettable odyssey along the Silk Road in Central Asia including Kasakhstan, Kyrgyzstan, Uzbekistan and Tajikistan; my triple country trip around Southern Africa, which included South Africa, Lesotho and Swaziland and, more recently, my adventure around Southeast Asia, taking in three Asian gems: Thailand, Cambodia and Laos.

 volcanoes, glaciers & hot air balloons